Rickyngotho/github-search/README.md

 Installation

 You will need first to have node,npm, tsc and watchman installed.
-Clone this repository from my Github account jeffmusa Run ng serve for a dev server.
+Clone this repository from my Github account Rickyngotho Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
 Technologies Used